JosepMariaVila/ForwarderAmountParameterSystem/README.md

 - ADD: (the desired beneficiary raddres converted to AccountID)
 - NU2: 13
 - AMO: 01 (the desired amount of parts to send, in this case 1 part out of 10)

+Have in mind that the total amount of parts of all accounts combined always has to be 10.

 ## How to delete addresses and amounts-parts?